Feykich/zr-public-stripper/README.md

 # zr-public-stripper
-Modification/Fixes Config Stipper for Zombie Escape maps only works for CS:Source.
+Modification/Fixes Config Stripper for Zombie Escape maps only works for CS:Source.